Property Tax Deduction: A Guide To Writing Off Real Estate Tax

 What Is The Property Tax Deduction?

-The property tax deduction is a deduction that allows you as a homeowner to write off state and local taxes you paid on your property from your federal income taxes.
+The property tax deduction allows you as a homeowner to write off state and local taxes you paid on your property from your federal income taxes.
 This includes your annual property taxes on the assessed value of your house as well as the taxes you may have paid at closing during the sale or purchase of the property.

-Keep in mind that taxes on things like home renovations or local services listed on your tax bill, like trash collection, are not deductible.
+Keep in mind that taxes on items like home renovations or local services listed on your tax bill, e.g., trash collection, aren’t deductible.

 What Property Is Tax Deductible?

-Here’s a basic list of the property taxes that are eligible as deductions from your taxes:
+Here’s a basic list of property taxes that are eligible as deductions:

 - Primary home